parthp137/Axion/README.md

 ## Design Overview
 The website uses a modern dark theme and contains the following primary sections:

 - Hero section with background image
 - Model cards with vehicle images
 - Review articles
 - Informational sections (maintenance, deals, contact)
-- Interactive test drive form
+- Interactive form for test drive booking

 All transitions and interactions are implemented using JavaScript.